 About

 Dervla O’Flaherty is a visual artist from Ireland.
-Her research into myth, place and the unknown continually informs series of multi-layered paintings through a deeply process-led practice.
+Her research into myth, place and the unknown continually informs series of multi-layered paintings through process-led practice.
 Dervla graduated from the National College of Art & Design (NCAD) in 2012 with a BA (Hons) in Fine Art Painting and completed postgraduate studies at Cyprus College of Art (CCA) in 2014.

 Place and space are central themes of her practice.
-Dervla has undertaken projects in India, Iceland, Cyprus, Hungary, Malta, Armenia, and Alaska, continuously returning to themes of ancient structures and landscape, mythology and folktales within her work.
+Dervla has undertaken projects in India, Iceland, Cyprus, Hungary, Malta, Armenia, and Alaska, often returning to themes of ancient structures and landscape, mythology and folktales within her work.
 She was lucky to receive several residencies at Cill Rialaig artist retreat over the years, connecting themes of the Kerry landscape into her work.

 Artist Statement

 Experimental physical process allow me to explore mythical, historical, and imaginary places through texture and form.
 Techniques like glazing, cutting, carving, and overlapping materials are central to my work.
+I approach painting as a form of excavation: layering paint, scraping back, glazing and reworking surfaces until images emerge that feel uncovered rather than composed.
+These processes mirror the slow, accumulative ways in which place itself can reveal meaning over time, allowing texture, material and intuition to guide the work as much as conscious thought.